jnields/febs/ReadMe.md

 we look at this as community of practice effort, this is one of the main ideas.
 However, a maintainer should be a major contributors to features.

-For our internal customers, just think think of FEBS as just a base Webpack config that you can edit that happens to be in a different repository
+*For our internal customers:* Think of FEBS as just a base Webpack config that you can edit that happens to be in a different repository

 Maintainers support one major version behind and attempt to minimize and group